13th April, 2021

 Learn how to control vibration, avoid hand arm vibration syndrome, and stay within the legal limits.
 Find out more and get your certificate.HAVS Awareness Course

-There are two exposure limits when it comes to HAVS, and these are legal limits as to the amount of vibration you can be in contact with on a daily basis.
-These limits are defined in the Control of Vibration at Work Regulations, the exposure limit value (ELV) and the exposure action value (EAV).Read Post
+There are two HAVS exposure limits, and these are legal limits for the amount of vibration you can be in contact with daily.
+The limits are defined in the Control of Vibration at Work Regulations and are known as the exposure limit value (ELV) and the exposure action value (EAV).Read Post